Ch4ng3TheW0rld/AllAboutBugBounty/CRLF Injection.md

 A CRLF Injection attack occurs when a user manages to submit a CRLF into an application.
 This is most commonly done by modifying an HTTP parameter or URL.

 ## Where to find
-It can be found anywhere, always check the request and response.
+* It can be found anywhere, always check the request and response.
 Try to search for parameters that lead to redirects, you can see the response is (301, 302, 303, 307, 308).
+* SMTP mail input

+## Impact
+Redirect to malicious site or leaked mail information

 ## How to exploit
 1. Basic payload